 Hello, welcome to the Biscuit People magazine, biscuit enthusiasts!
 We have a special treat for you today, as we will be talking about one of the most famous (if not THE most famous) cookie brands in history!
 That is right, we will be taking a look at Oreo, a milk-dunking cookie beloved by people across the globe.
 If McDonald’s is the symbol of fast food and Coca Cola is the symbol of soft drinks, then Oreos are the face of the cookie industry.
 They are so simple yet so rich in taste that they can be used in a multitude of recipes.
 There are also several popular “ways” to eat them, such as by twisting the cookies, licking the cream and then dunking them into milk.
 There are some interesting facts connected to the way people eat their Oreo cookies, and these, along with many others, will be covered in the trivia section of this article.
 For starters, we will be taking a look at the Mondelez company and a little bit of its history.
-Then, after the trivia section, we will be following up with the list of ingredients and nutritional values of Oreo cookies.
+Then, after the trivia section, we will be following up with the list of ingredients and nutritional values of Oreo cookies - a type of rotary molded biscuit.
 Last but not least, we will end the article with the descriptions of the available types and flavours you can try.
 Enjoy!

 If you are interested in the history of Oreo cookies and wish to find out more about them, we already have an article about that!
 It is a quick and fascinating read with interesting information.
 You can find the article here.
 We will, however, focus on Mondelez International, an American multinational confectionery, food, and beverage company which owns Nabisco (Oreo).
 We will also focus on Sam Porcello, the inventor of the Oreo cookie crème-filling.
 As was already mentioned, Mondelez International is an American multinational confectionery, food, and beverage company based in Illinois.
 The company employs tens of thousands of people all over the world, with a staggering annual revenue of twenty-six billion dollars.
 Concerning the company’s name, it is a nonsense word.
 It is a combination of the words mundus and delez.
 Mundus is a derivation of the Latin word for “world”, while delez is a modification of the world delicious.
 In this sense, Mondelez could be translated as “world of delicious”.